Airstack-xyz/docs/guides/erc20/erc20-mints.md

 ---
 description: >-
-  Learn how to use Airstack to fetch all ERC20 token mints data, from or to user(s), across Ethereum, Base, Zora, and other Airstack-supported chains.
+  Learn how to use Airstack to fetch all ERC20 token mints data, from or to user(s), across Ethereum, Base, Degen Chain, and other Airstack-supported chains.
 ---

 # 👛 ERC20 Mints